Manifestation Basics

 • Seven journaling methods exist — your ideal method matches how your brain processes information

-• Write in present tense as if your goals are already real — future tense signals absence to your subconscious
+• Write in present tense as if your goals are already real — future tense signals absence

 • Morning journaling programs the day ahead; evening journaling programs sleep-state processing